mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Kubectl exec

-this command is used to execute a command in a pod
+This command is used to execute a command in a pod

 ```bash
 kubectl exec -it <pod_name> <command>